 As difficult as this is, honesty is always the best policy.
 This is why we encourage people in your position to know what protections are in place.
 Sometimes employers do mistreat employees who are in treatment, but this is illegal.
-People who have HIV/AIDS, mental illness or a criminal background have protections, so why wouldn’t someone in need of substance abuse treatment have the same?
+People who have HIV/AIDS, mental illness, or a criminal background have protections, so why wouldn’t someone in need of substance abuse treatment receive the same?

 - Talk with your boss early on, before things get out of control.

 - Avoid telling your coworkers before your boss, as you don’t want it getting back to them before you’ve had a discussion.

 - Know your rights.
 This will make it easier to ask for the help and resources you need.